hiveeyes/documentation/doc/source/platform-services.rst

 Platform services
 =================
-The `Hiveeyes platform`_ provides these services to the public:
+The :ref:`Hiveeyes platform <Hiveeyes platform>` provides these services to the public:

 MQTT